ChuckPa/PlexDBRepair/README.md

+###   (In the examples below,  substitute "x.y.z" with the actual version you download/use)

 ###   EXAMPLE:  To install & launch on Synology DSM 6 / DSM 7

         cd /volume1/Plex    # use /volume1/PlexMediaServer on DSM 7
         sudo bash